rychly/ReLaunchX/README.md

 # CHANGELOG
+* 2.1.0
+ * UI improvement: detection of optimal number of columns based on text size and display width.
+ * Hidden items and filtered items icons and easy manipulation by long press on Upper Dir button.
 * 2.0.2
  * Fix build for Nook Simple Touch.
 Reverting to gradle 2.3.1 as gradle 3.0.1 auto uplift project minimum supported platform to Gingerbread.
 * 2.0.1